Canada's International Transactions in Securities

 Data are collected directly from survey respondents.

-Monthly questionnaires are sent out on the last business day of the month.
-Respondents are instructed to send their completed questionnaires to the Balance of Payments Division within 3 weeks after the end of the month.
-The follow-up is entirely conducted by telephone by the subject-matter analyst.
-This fosters good will and assists in keeping an updated list of contacts at the surveyed firms.
+Questionnaires - Data are collected mostly via monthly questionnaires; response is mandatory for the surveyed entities.
+Questionnaires are sent out on the last business day of the month.
+Respondents are instructed to send their completed questionnaires to the International Accounts and Trade Division within three weeks after the end of the month.
+Followed-up done by emails or phone calls.

 View the Questionnaire(s) and reporting guide(s).